 Ace Patterson is a double agent.
-A white-collar employee by day hacking away at spreadsheets, but come nighttime he transforms into the rapper Call Me Ace.
-Occasionally his Jamaican side emerges in the form of his double-entendre-alter-ego High Grade.
-Balancing all these different versions of himself is pervasive in his music.
+A white-collar employee by day hacking away at spreadsheets, but come nighttime he transforms into Call Me Ace.
+Occasionally his Jamaican side emerges in the form of his double-entendred alter-ego High Grade.
+Balancing all these different versions of himself is a common theme in his music.
 An astonishingly prolific writer, Ace’s brand new record “Out Of Office” is his THIRD album released during the pandemic.
 Where does the man find the time?

-Covering a myriad of socio-cultural topics drawn from his own life experiences, “Out Of Office” addresses the lack of diversity and equity in the workplace, mental health problems, the first-generation immigrant’s dilemma, and the challenges of building generational wealth.
-The cutting first line of the opening track “In The Office” say it all:
+Covering a myriad of socio-cultural topics drawn from his own life experiences, “Out Of Office” addresses the lack of diversity and equity in the workplace, mental health problems, the first-generation immigrant’s dilemma and the challenges of building generational wealth.
+The cutting first line of the opening track says it all:

 Less than 8 percent get the job

 And out of that

 3 percent of ‘em sort of look like me

 2 percent from the same class as me

 Met 1 of ‘em that could rap like me

 It really don’t feel all of that inclusive